brazilianscriptguy/PowerShell-codes-for-Windows-Server-Administrators/ADAdmin-Tools/README.md

 48. **Update-DNS-and-Sites-Services.ps1**
     - **Purpose:** Automates the update of DNS zones and Active Directory Sites and Services subnets based on DHCP data, ensuring network configuration is up-to-date.

+### ✨ Coming Soon:

+Stay tuned for more **ADAdmin-Tools** scripts, designed to provide even more innovative and efficient solutions to enhance the daily operations of AD Administrators Teams.

+## 📝 Logging and Output

+- 📄 **Logging:** Each script generates detailed logs in `.LOG` format, documenting every step of the process, from uninstalling software to handling errors.
+- 📊 **Export Functionality:** Results are exported in `.CSV` format, providing easy-to-analyze data for auditing and reporting purposes.

 ## ❓ Additional Assistance

 *Each script can be edited and customized to suit your specific needs.
 For further assistance or detailed information on prerequisites and environment setup, please refer to the `README.md` file in the main root folder.*